microsoft/dotnet/Documentation/compatibility/aspnet-Fix handling Input and Label attributes for WebForms CheckBox control.md

 ### Recommended Action
 For the correct behavior for restoring attributes on postback, set the `targetFrameworkVersion` to 4.8 or higher.
-For example: it lower, or not at all, will preserve the old incorrect behavior.
+For example:

 ```xml
     <configuration>